Comparative Energy Discourse Project (CEDP)

-The project commenced on October 1, 2014 and will continue until September 30, 2017.
+The project commenced on October 1, 2014 and officially concluded on March 31, 2018.

-The CEDP’s aims are to:
+The CEDP’s aims included:

-(1) Investigate the nature of energy policy;
+(1) Investigating the nature of energy policy;

-We anticipate that the results from the GEPON II (Germany) Survey, currently being conducted in the fall of 2016, will yield essential comparative results, particular in the light of post-Fukushima energy policy debates and processes.
-The GEPON II (Germany) Survey data is essential for understanding new attitudes towards energy policy in Germany.
-The results will allow us to map new models of the policy process that combine traditional survey data with mass media and Internet-based data on both a national and cross-national basis.
+The GEPON II (Germany) Survey (November 2016 to February 2017) has yielded essential comparative results, particular in the light of post-Fukushima energy policy debates and processes.
+This survey data is essential for understanding new attitudes towards energy policy in Germany.
+At present, we are still compiling and analyzing the results, however, we are confident that they will allow us to map new models of the policy process that combine traditional survey data with mass media and Internet-based data on both a national and cross-national basis.
 The environment, governance, and public policy choices are topics that are socially important.
 By targeting our research to these areas with a comparison between Japan and Germany, we will strive to contribute to uncovering the similarities and differences between the two countries.
-Through close cooperation with our German researchers, including the Free University of Berlin, we also seek to contribute to strengthening institutional cooperation and research collaboration between Japanese universities and the German academic community.
+Through close cooperation with our German researchers, including the Freie Universität Berlin, we also seek to contribute to strengthening institutional cooperation and research collaboration between Japanese universities and the German academic community.